hobrien/Perl/README.md

 ScafTranscritps.pl -Combines contigs that blast to the same reference gene

+SigDigits.pl -a simple script to trim all numbers in a csv file to the specified number of digits

 Temp - a folder for quick scripts that do not need to be added to the repo

 TopHit.pl -Excludes sub-optimal hits for each query and sub-optimal queries for each hit